bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 mathService !?
 Sub(5, 2) // returns 3
 {% endhighlight %}

+Case classes are out of the scope of this post, but I guess you get the basic idea.

 # Playing around

 A good way to start exploring Scala is the REPL.
 Fire it up and type